-Think about the forest floor – it is never left with exposed soil.
+Think of the forest floor – it is never left with exposed soil.
 There are always leaves and flower petals decomposing on the ground.
 This is what we are replicating in the garden when we add mulch.

-- Bare soil loses nutrients and structure in adverse weather conditions
+Bare soil loses nutrients and structure in adverse weather conditions.

-- In Winter it adds a layer of protection during frosts, snow and heavy rain
+- In winter it adds a layer of protection during frosts, snow and heavy rain.

 How to mulch

-- Try not to dig the soil too much as this causes it to dry out and damages the soil structure – mulching over time will eliminate the need for digging
+Before you put down any mulch, weed the ground first so that it is as clear as possible.
+Try not to dig the soil too much as this causes it to dry out and damages the soil structure – mulching over time will eliminate the need for digging.

-- You will need to replenish the mulch over time as it reduces in thickness as the micro-organisms and other soil dwelling creatures feast on it.
+You will need to replenish the mulch over time as it reduces in thickness as the micro-organisms and other soil dwelling creatures munch on it.
 Usually, you would add a layer of mulch in Autumn after you have harvested and removed old plants, and in Spring before you plant your new season’s crops.

-Getting children involved
+Get children involved